-Biometrics are rising as an advanced layer to many personal and enterprise security systems.
+Biometrics are rising as an advanced layer to many personal and enterprise or business security systems.
 With the unique identifiers of your biology and behaviors, this may seem foolproof.
 However, biometric identity has made many cautious about its use as standalone authentication.

 Invision Security is focused on reducing security risks by linking proof-of-identity solution of two factor authentication: traditional passcodes have long been a point of weakness for security systems.
 Biometrics aims to answer this issue by linking proof-of-identity to our bodies and behavior patterns.

 What are biometrics?

 A biometric identifier is one that is related to intrinsic human characteristics.
 They fall roughly into two categories: physical identifiers and behavioral identifiers.
 Physical identifiers are, for the most part, immutable and device independent:

 For a quick biometrics’ definition: Biometrics are biological measurements — or physical characteristics — that can be used to identify individuals.
 For example, fingerprint mapping, facial recognition, and retina scans are all forms of biometric technology, but these are just the most recognized options.

 Researchers claim the shape of an ear, the way someone sits and walks, unique body odors, the veins in one’s hands, and even facial contortions are other unique identifiers.
 These traits further define biometrics.